 In Greek mythology, when the new generation of gods led by Zeus wanted to overthrow the rule of the Titans, a ten-year war ensued.
-Zeus knew that he and his fellow Olympians could not beat the Titans without some help.
+Zeus however knew that he and his fellow Olympians could not beat the Titans without some help.

 The Monsters of Ancient Greece in the Modern World

 While the days of great heroes such as Hercules and Perseus have long since passed, humans still create monsters to deal with the more frightening aspects of everyday life.